Abhishek-1310/data_science_lab/README.md

 16:- Flask:- learned how to make router in flask and how to display and render data

 17:- flask:- learn get, post and redirect and how to use postman

+18:- Web Scraping:- i have leran how to scrap the data from web and use it.